MicrosoftDocs/dynamics-365-unified-operations-public/dev-itpro/lifecycle-services/translation-service-overview.md

 [!include[banner](../includes/banner.md)]

-Microsoft Dynamics 365 - Translation Service (DTS) is designed to enhance the partners and ISVs translation experience of their solutions or when adding a new language for [supported Dynamics products](./translation-service-overview.md#supported-products).
+The Microsoft Dynamics 365 - Translation Service (DTS) is designed to enhance the translation experience for partners and ISVs with their solutions or when adding a new language for [supported Dynamics products](./translation-service-overview.md#supported-products).

-DTS uses custom trained machine translation (MT) system for [Microsoft’s GA languages](./use-translation-service.md#glossary) to maximize the quality of translation output.
-DTS also supports translation recycling from Dynamics and/or Partners/ISVs linguistic assets so identical strings are translated once and consistently.
+DTS uses a custom-trained machine translation (MT) system for [Microsoft’s GA languages](./use-translation-service.md#glossary) to maximize the quality of the translation output.
+DTS also supports translation recycling from Microsoft Dynamics and Partners/ISVs linguistic assets so that identical strings are translated one time and consistently.

-Here is a high-level view of how the service works:
+The following is a high-level view of how the service works:
-![alt text][overview]
+![alt text][overview of the Microsoft Dynamcis 365 - Translation Service]

 [overview]: ./media/dts-overview.png "How the DTS works"

-## Recycling of Partners/ISVs existing translations
+## Recycle partners and ISVs existing translations
-Partners/ISVs linguistic assets recycling is only enabled when they upload them in XLIFF translation memory (TM) zip file format.
-Please refer to the [XLIFF TM zip file](./use-translation-service.md#xliff-tm) section for more details.
+Recycling partners and ISVs linguistic assets is enabled only when the assets are uploaded in the XLIFF translation memory (TM) zip file format.
+Fro more information, see [XLIFF TM zip file](./use-translation-service.md#xliff-tm).

-## Custom trained MT system
+## Custom-trained MT system
-DTS uses Microsoft Translator Hub (MT Hub) from Microsoft Research to customize the MT system for the Dynamics products.
+DTS uses Microsoft Translator Hub (MT Hub) from Microsoft Research to customize the MT system for Microsoft Dynamics products.
-The use of custom trained MT system is limited to Microsoft’s Dynamics GA languages unless partners/ISVs upload XLIFF TMs that contain more than 10,000 translation units ([TU](./use-translation-service.md#glossary)s).
-In such case, DTS will create a custom trained MT specific to the request.
+The use of the custom-trained MT system is limited to Microsoft’s Dynamics GA languages unless partners and ISVs upload XLIFF TMs that contain more than 10,000 translation units ([TU](./use-translation-service.md#glossary)s).
+In those cases, DTS will create a custom-trained MT that is specific to the request.

 ## Supported products
 DTS currently supports the following product versions.